Create More Living Space Outdoors – Small House Living

 When we roofed in the pergola we also decided it was a good time to add an outdoor fireplace to the room.
 It is now the focal point of the space.

 It’s a pre-fab wood-burning insert in a steel stud frame that sits on footings.
 Then it was sheeted in dura rock with a veneer stone applied to the box and chimney.
 The hearth and mantle are limestone.
-Handy custom-built the
+“Handy” custom-built the fireplace.
+We hired a mason to apply the stone, hearth, and mantle.

 It keeps us pretty warm for three seasons of the year.